Grand Canyon West Rim Bus Tour

 The Hoover Dam

-If you are set on seeing the Hoover Dam while in town, do not worry.
-Hoover Dam stops are incorporated into all Grand Canyon tours.
-On the way to both Grand Canyon West and Grand Canyon National Park, our tours stop for a brief photo opportunity at the dam.
+If you are set on seeing the Hoover Dam while in town, you should make the time to visit it.
+Hoover Dam tours are available daily!
 We understand that this engineering marvel is high on many visitor’s lists to see.
-That is why we make it a priority to include this stop in our tours.
+That is why we make it a priority to provide this tour option.

 Grand Canyon National Park